hiblaphp/http-server/README.md

 **Requirements:**
 - PHP 8.4+ (the library relies on native PHP Fibers and PHP 8.4 property hooks / asymmetric visibility).
-- The pcntl and posix extensions are required to support signal handling and graceful shutdown.
+- The `pcntl` and `posix` extensions are required to support signal handling and graceful shutdown.
-- The proc_open function must be enabled in your php.ini if you intend to use multi-core clustering.
+- The `proc_open` function must be enabled in your `php.ini` if you intend to use multi-core clustering.

----

-## Quick start
+## Quick Start

 ```php
 use Hibla\HttpServer\HttpServer;